Swiatek right to set no limits after US Open title: Analysis

 She’s right.

 Howard Fendrich has been the AP’s tennis writer since 2002.
-Write to him at hfendrich@ap.org or follow him on Twitter at https://twitter.com/HowardFendrich
+Write to him at hfendrich(at)ap.org or follow him on Twitter at https://twitter.com/HowardFendrich